Online raffle scams (and how to avoid them)

 Lottery fraud (also known as scamming) is common – so common, that the Better Business Bureau’s 2018 study on Sweepstakes, Lottery, and Prize Scams found that between the FTC, the Internet Crime Complaint Center, and the Canadian Anti-Fraud Centre, over 500,000 complaints were filed from 2015 – 2017.
 We can guarantee this number is only growing.

-So how can you protect yourself and your ticket buyers from online scams?
-We’ll get there, but first let’s make sure we can spot a fraud.
+So, how can you protect yourself and your ticket buyers from online scams?
+We’ll get there, but first, let’s make sure we can spot a fraud.

 Know the warning signs of a fake raffle.

 🚩 Someone reaches out saying you’re a winner but asks for payment to redeem your prize.
-On Rafflebox, you won’t be asked for shipping charges, processing fees, or any other kind of payment beyond the ticket price.

 🚩 Someone contacts you about winning a prize, but you didn’t enter a raffle.